knightazura/ghost-sdk/Home.md

 Welcome to the Ghost Github wiki!
 There's tonnes of documentation here on the wiki pertaining to the development, structure and functioning of Ghost.
-If you don't find the info you're looking for below, then it maybe hiding somewhere in the list of [pages](wiki/_pages) or in the [Ghost Guide](http://docs.ghost.org).
+If you don't find the info you're looking for below, then it may be hiding somewhere in the list of [pages](wiki/_pages) or in the [Ghost Guide](http://docs.ghost.org).

 If you really can't find what you're looking for, then please drop us a note on the [Ghost forum](http://ghost.org/forum), where the Ghost staff & community are all on hand to answer your queries.